stagex-mirror/stagex/README.md

 ---

-Minimalism and security first repository of reproducible and multi-signed OCI images of common open source software toolchains full-source bootsrapped from Stage 0 all the way up.
+Minimalism and security first repository of reproducible and multi-signed OCI images of common open source software toolchains full-source bootstrapped from Stage 0 all the way up.

 If you want to build or deploy software on a foundation of minimalism and